izdwuut/gog-picker/README.md

 General settings that don't fall into more specific categories.

 * `replied_to` - a list of threads that the bot has already replied to.
+* `included_users` - a list of users that can participate in a drawing.
+If it's empty, every user but those listed in `excluded_users` can participate in the drawing.
+* `excluded_users` - a list of users excluded from drawings.
+It is only taken into account if `included_users` is empty.

 ### [steam]